-Figure 16 shows an elevated storage tank with a simple system of distribution to the different parts of the prison.
-Detainees must also have access to water in the exercise yard, where there are often tapstands or, more rarely, series of tapstands.
+Figure 18 shows an elevated storage tank with a simple system of distribution to the different parts of the prison.
+The detainees must also have access to water in the exercise yard, where there are often taps or, more rarely, distribution ramps.